 Actually, salesmen of any sort are not allowed to omit important information about products or services that they offer if it could potentially cause a loss.
 This is covered in the New Jersey Consumer Fraud Act, too.
 If a company or a person knowingly omits an important defect or detail that causes you to have a loss of some sort, they can be held accountable legally.
 If you have been defrauded by a person or company, you are actually entitled to compensation for the loss that you have suffered.

 The bottom line is that any purchase you make, especially if it’s a major one, is likely covered by consumer protection laws.
 People who are defrauded by others have the right to seek out damages for their loss.

-If you or a loved one feels like they have been defrauded, contact the law office of Posternock Apell, PC today for a consultation.
+If you or a loved one feels like they have been defrauded, contact the law office of Posternock Apell, PC today for a free phone consultation.